-Second Course and All Even Courses
+Second Course (and All Even Courses)

-Double 7" and Hand-Split
+Double 7" Perfection and Hand-Split Shake

-- Measure distance from the left alignment line "EVEN" of the panel below into the corner post or J-Channel, less 1/4" (A). - Measure this distance from the bottom right end of new panel and cut to this length. - Align bottom right end with left alignment line "EVEN" of the course below.
+- Measure distance from the left alignment line "8" of the panel below into the corner post or J-Channel, less 1/4" (A). - Measure this distance from the left side flange of panel and cut to this length. - Align left side flange with left alignment line "8" of the course below.